What is Osteoporosis?

-It has no symptoms and it is detected only when someone suffers a fracture, in which case the disease is already at an advanced stage.
-This is why prevention is considered to be much more important than treatment.
-The term “osteoporosis” means the reduction in bone density which, combined with the disruption of bone microarchitecture, increases their fragility (weakens the bones) and may result to an osteoporotic fracture, also known as collapse of the vertebra.
-Osteoporosis is now a common disease in both women (1 out of 2) and men (1 out of 5) over the age of fifty.
+It has no symptoms and is discovered only when a person suffers a fracture and it is already at an advanced stage.
+This is why prevention is much more important than treatment.
+Osteoporosis is the term used to describe the loss of bone mass, which in combination with the bone microarchitecture disorder increases their fragility (weakening of the bones) and may cause an osteoporotic fracture, also known as vertebral compression.
+Osteoporosis has become now a very frequent disease both in women (1 out of 2) and men (1 out of 5) after 50.

-Proper nutrition, exercising since childhood and taking calcium and vitamin D supplements in adult age, avoiding aggravating factors, as well as preventive examinations of bone density, reduce the chance of osteoporosis.
+Proper nutrition, exercise from childhood and intake of calcium and vitamin D supplements in adulthood, avoidance of aggravating factors, as well as preventive bone density tests, reduce the chances of osteoporosis.

-The problem can be usually dealt with by limiting the person’s activities, and in many cases by supporting the spine using orthopedic braces of the trunk.
-There are also cases where surgical treatment is required.
+The first step to address an osteoporotic fracture is to seek immediate diagnosis by a specialist.
+Usually, the problem can be treated by reducing the individual’s activities and in many cases, by supporting the spine using a trunk brace.
+There are also cases where surgical treatment is necessary.